 “I didn’t mean to fall in love with natural wines.
 I didn’t even know they were a thing.” ~Marissa A. Ross, Wine. all the time.

-I’ve had a few eyes roll at me (from non-wine geeks) when I mention I’m excited about natural wine and prefer to not buy or drink bulk, flabby wine.
+I’ve had a few eyes roll at me when I mention I’m excited about natural, or “clean” wine and prefer to not buy or drink bulk, heavily processed bottles.
 I get it, it may sound a little “hippie” or a bit snobby to some.
 Those who’ve been into the natural wine scene for years might also roll eyes at this post, and that’s o.k., because we all have unique wine journeys.

 “Great wine requires a mad man to grow the vine, a wise man to watch over it, a lucid poet to make it, and a lover to drink it.” ~Salvador Dali